 What is Teen Read Week ?

-Teen Read Week is held each year during the third week of October.
+Teen Read Week is held each year in October the same week as Columbus Day.
 In 2015, it will be celebrated Oct.
 18-24.

 Teen Read Week is an national literacy initiative of the Young Adult Library Services Association (YALSA), a division of the American Library Association.
 It's aimed at teens, their parents, librarians, educators, booksellers and other concerned adults.